 The key question for such client organisation will be ‘Would that individual worker be our employee if the contract between the individual worker and the intermediary/PSC did not exist?’

-If the conclusion is that the worker would be regarded as an employee for tax purposes, the fee payer (i.e. the client organisation, or where there is an intermediary agency, the agency) will need to deduct PAYE and employee NICs from any fee paid to the intermediary/PSC and account for it to HMRC under PAYE and also pay the corresponding employers’ NICs (and any relevant apprenticeship levy).
+If the conclusion is that the worker would be regarded as an employee for tax purposes, the fee payer (i.e. the client organisation, or where there is another party in the labour supply chain, the party who pays the contractor’s PSC) will need to deduct income tax and employee NICs from any fee paid to the intermediary/PSC and account for it to HMRC under PAYE and also pay the corresponding employer NICs (and any relevant apprenticeship levy).

 The rules are to ensure that those who work like employees but through an intermediary /PSC pay income tax and NICs like employees.
 It is estimated that the UK Treasury will raise over £3.3 billion in the first five years from the introduction of the New Rules.